 In 2008 at the age of 25, Will Wellman had just graduated from graduate school when he began experiencing a variety of symptoms such as fatigue, stomach pains, and weight gain.
 After a few days of continued symptoms, he decided to visit a primary care doctor.
 The doctor ran a few tests and determined that kidney issues were causing the symptoms.
-A week later a kidney biopsy revealed that Will had the kidney disease Minimal Change Disease.
+A week later, a kidney biopsy revealed that Will had the kidney disease Minimal Change Disease.
 He was immediately put on steroids to combat the disease.
-Unfortunately, the disease showed no positive response to the steroids and Will was put on a variety of immunosuppressants and then chemotherapy.
-Will's body did not respond to either of these treatments and so he visited Boston to consult with specialists.
-A second biopsy was performed in Boston, and it was determined that the Minimal Change Disease had morphed into FSGS (Focal segmental glomerulosclerosis).
+Unfortunately, the disease showed no positive response to the steroids, and Will was put on a variety of immunosuppressants and then chemotherapy.
+Will's body did not respond to either of these treatments and he traveled to Boston to consult with specialists.
+They performed a second biopsy in Boston and determined that the Minimal Change Disease had morphed into FSGS (Focal segmental glomerulosclerosis).

 FSGS is an idiopathic disease with no current cure that affects 5,400 people yearly.
-Over 19,000 people are currently living with End Stage Renal Disease (ESRD) due to FSGS.
+More than 19,000 people are currently living with End Stage Renal Disease (ESRD) due to FSGS.
 The disease attacks the glomeruli, tiny filters in the kidney, scarring them permanently and, ultimately, leading to ESRD.
-Eighteen months after his original diagnosis, Will's kidneys failed and he was put on dialysis at the age of 26; a treatment requiring multiple hours on a machine three times a week.
-Nine months later his mother donated one of her kidneys for a transplant.
-Although the transplant was successful, the disease relapsed (an occurrence in 50% of FSGS transplant patients) and permanently damaged half of the transplanted kidney within three weeks.
-Will had to be placed back on dialysis and will remain on it indefinitely until a cure for FSGS is found.
+Eighteen months after his original diagnosis, Will's kidneys failed and he began dialysis at the age of 26; a treatment which requires many hours on a machine three times a week.
+Nine months later, his mother donated one of her kidneys for a transplant.
+Although the operation was successful, the disease relapsed (an occurrence in 50% of FSGS transplant patients) and permanently damaged half of the transplanted kidney within three weeks.
+Will was placed back on dialysis and will remain on the treatment indefinitely until a cure doctors discover a cure for FSGS.

-My story begins during spring break in my junior year of high school.
-Heading out to the beach my family noticed swelling in my legs and feet.
-By the end of the week with increased swelling and fatigue, I was diagnosed with Minimal Change Disease that causes Nephrotic Syndrome.
-Treatment began immediately with a high dose of Prednisone gradually decreasing over months.
-Since then I have relapsed three times.
-A kidney biopsy was performed which confirmed MCD and still a NS patient.
+Nick's battle with FSGS began during spring break of his junior year in high school.
+While heading out to the beach, his family noticed swelling in his legs and feet.
+By the end of the week, his swelling and fatigue had increased and doctors diagnosed him with Minimal Change Disease (MCD), which causes Nephrotic Syndrome (NS).
+Nick immediately began treatment, including a high dose of Prednisone, gradually decreasing over the months.
+Nick relapsed three times and had a kidney biopsy performed, confirming MCD and that he was still an NS patient.

-I am now a sophomore at Valencia College majoring in Music Education with plans to transfer to UCF my junior year.
-The diagnosis has definitely been a life changer, but not a life definer.
-With support from family and church, I continue to live life with hope that in the future there will be much needed improved treatments and a cure.
-Continued support of the NephCure Foundation and fundraisers like the 2014 Tampa Pig Jig are so important in finding a cure and a cause for NS and FSGS!
+Nick continues to live his life with the kidney disease, but has said that "the diagnosis has been a life changer, but not a life definer."
+With support from both family and church, he continues to live his life with the hope that there will be the needed improved in both treatments and, ultimately, a cure.
+Continued support of the NephCure Foundation and fundraisers like the Tampa Pig Jig are critical in finding a cure and a cause for NS and FSGS!

-I was pregnant with my only child at 27 yo.
-My husband and I were ecstatic.
-At my second prenatal appointment, the OBGYN stated the protein levels were high in my urine and referred me to a nephrologist.
-Initial, noninvasive testing could not determine a cause for the higher protein, so my nephrologist and OBGYN monitored me closely throughout pregnancy and recommended a kidney biopsy after my son was born.
-In May 2011, I was diagnosed with FSGS.
-This was all very new to me as a very healthy, new mom, and I had numerous questions.
-I found support and information through Nephcure and addressed my health issues head on.
+While pregnant with her child, Deanna visited her OBGYN for her second prenatal appointment.
+Her doctor informed her that her protein levels were high and referred her to a nephrologist.
+Initial, noninvasive testing could not determine a cause for the higher protein, so the nephrologist and OBGYN monitored her closely throughout pregnancy and recommended a kidney biopsy after her son was born.
+In May 2011, doctors diagnosed Deanna with FSGS.
+A new mom, she naturally had numerous questions and found support and information through NephCure.
+The organization helped her address her health issues head-on.